adhikarinarayan/adhikarinarayan/README.md

 #### I am an AI enthusiast from India.
 I started as a physics student and pursued a master's degree in physics.
 Later, I became interested in computational physics and was eventually captivated by the fascinating world of data science and artificial intelligence.

 - 🔭 I am currently working on NLP projects, specifically related to fine-tuning language models and using RAG for chatbots.
+- 👨‍🏫 You can find slides from my talks/lectures [here](https://github.com/adhikarinarayan/talks)
 - 📫 If you have any questions related to my projects or any interesting ideas to discuss, feel free to [reach out](mailto:n.adhikari2010@gmail.com) to me.